The working model of cosmology. Six numbers explain almost everything we observe.

 Flat geometry, cold dark matter, a cosmological constant Λ for dark energy.
 Fits cosmology with six numbers.

-Placeholder for a 3D visualisation of Standard Cosmological Model.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Standard Cosmological Model.
 The Standard Cosmological Model, ΛCDM, is the working framework of modern cosmology.
 The universe is flat, expanding, filled with ordinary matter, cold dark matter, photons, neutrinos, and a cosmological term Λ that drives accelerating expansion.
 The whole framework is fixed by six numbers, plus a handful of nuisance parameters, and fits cosmic microwave background, baryon acoustic oscillations, supernova distances, light-element abundances, and large-scale structure with extraordinary precision.

 Six numbers, set by data, describe nearly everything we observe in cosmology, from the cosmic microwave background through galaxy surveys to today's expansion rate.